helmiriawan/course-cyber-data-analytics/README.md

-# CS4035 - Cyber Data Analytics
+# Lab Assignment - Cyber Data Analytics

 This is the repository for lab assignments of Cyber Data Analytics course.
 There are 3 lab assignments: